jcabbasi/SCIML2024workshop/README.md

 ### Acknowledgment
 This work is a part of the INTPART project and is supported by NCS2030 - National Centre for Sustainable Subsurface Utilization of the Norwegian Continental Shelf, at the University of Stavanger (UiS), and also the University of Campinas (UNICAMP).
+I also appreciate Dr. Pål Østebø Andersen and Dr. Marcelo Souza de Castro, for their helps.